 There was a pause as each person contemplated how six people could possibly share two bedrooms.
 Severus quickly came up with a solution.
 "Honoria and Cris can have my room."

 "Are you sure, Sev?" asked Cris.

 "Yes."
 After all he could hardly let a pregnant woman kip on a couch in the lounge.
 "Lily and May can sleep in her room, which leaves Alex and me in here."

 "That sounds fine to me," Alex stated.

 "I hate to state the obvious but there's only one sofa in here," May pointed out.

 Alex looked around the room, as if taking in the furniture arrangement for the first time.
 "I suppose we can flip for it."

 Lily laughed.
-"Or you can remember that you are in a house with a witch and a wizard.
+"Or you can remember you're in a house with a witch and a wizard.
 I'll just pop upstairs and get my wand, unless you think you can do it without yours, Sev."

 "No, I'd need a wand as well."